-The Hon Dr Craig Emerson, an eminent Australian economist with a distinguished career in Government, has been engaged to conduct the review.
-Dr Emerson will be supported by a small secretariat in Treasury.
+The Hon Dr Craig Emerson, an eminent Australian economist with a distinguished career in Government, was engaged to conduct the review.
+Dr Emerson was supported by a small secretariat in Treasury.

-The review will include a public consultation process that will provide all interested parties with opportunities to contribute to the review.
+The review included a public consultation process to ensure all interested parties had opportunities to contribute.

-A written report will be provided to the Government by 30 June 2023.
+A written report was provided to the Australian Government in June 2023.

 - Media release – Paying on time to help Australia’s small business prosper – 6 December 2022